 2017 - 2018 Board of Directors

-SPOCUS was created by clinicians, for clinicians.
-The Society has brought together clinicians and students from many specialties, practices and walks of life, but all are united in their passion for ultrasound.
-These clinicians and students recognize the benefit ultrasound offers our patients, our students and our practice.
-We are fortunate to have a board of directors comprised of experienced practitioners with skills and knowledge in ultrasound, who are listening to the needs of our members, but we need and welcome clinicians and students of all knowledge and skill levels.
-We invite you to get involved as a member in any of our projects, committees and mentorship programs.
+Created by clinicians, for clinicians, SPOCUS has brought together clinicians and students from many specialties, practices and walks of life, but all are united in their passion for ultrasound.
+These clinicians and students recognize the benefit ultrasound offers to our patients, our students and our practice.
+We are fortunate to have a board of directors comprised of experienced practitioners with skills and knowledge in ultrasound, who are listening to the needs of our members.

 Frank, his wife and four children are happy to call Central Florida home, where he has practiced emergency medicine for the past 20 years with an incredibly innovative and supportive group, Emergency Physician Specialists.
 As Director of Emergency Ultrasound for EPS he has the privilege of utilizing clinical ultrasound to improve the care the group delivers, and is committed to giving other providers the same opportunity.
 Frank is looking forward to a time when medical schools and PA programs will integrate and fully immerse ultrasound into their curriculum.

-Thanks to the kind support of the US taxpayer, he attended a 3rd Rock Ultrasound coarse in Vienna, Austria.
+Fritz attended a 3rd Rock Ultrasound course in Vienna, Austria.
 This is where the ultrasound "bug" really took root.
 Ironically this course was taught by Tom Cooke who launched the stratospheric career of Mike Mallin.
 He is lucky enough to scan daily with the likes of Fair, Ockerse and Mallin- the ultrasound faculty at U of Utah.

 A twice Past-President of the Vermont Academy of PAs, and SEMPA Past-President, he is a practice owner of an emergency medicine group that is responsible for staffing two critical access hospitals in New England.
 These facilities are manned by PAs in solo coverage.
 Cary’s experience is especially powerful because it emphasizes the impact PAs can have on limited resource communities where the guidelines don’t always fit.